Updated: Aug 28, 2021

 Swipe left to avoid six months of S-T-R-E-S-S, financial drain and a migraine.

-Imagine...a dedicated website featuring professional, well-priced and competent contractors excited to execute your vision on time (cue the white doves and colorful rainbows), in budget and without leaving oil stains on your driveway!
-Ahhh, if only this type of pairing was as easy as the popular matchmaking site, Tinder.
+Imagine...a dedicated website featuring professional, well-priced and competent contractors excited to execute your vision on time, in budget and without leaving oil stains on your driveway!
+Ahhh, if only this type of pairing was as easy as some of those popular dating sites.

-Unfortunately, unless you really know the industry insider questions to ask before hiring, reality isn't always this rosy when it comes to selecting the most-qualified contractor for your type of job.
+Unfortunately, unless you really know the industry insider questions to ask before hiring a general contractor, the reality of signing the most-qualified contractor for your type of job isn't always that easy.

-In this two-part Blog series, you'll learn "7 Trade Tips for Hiring and Managing The RIGHT Contractor, The FIRST Time" thus avoiding job delays, costly mistakes and any need to call Virgin Galactic to book your spaceflight to escape.
+So in this two-part Blog series, we will highlight "7 Trade Tips for Hiring and Managing The RIGHT Contractor, The FIRST Time" to help you avoid job delays, costly mistakes, poor workmanship and unnecessary stress.

 Tip #1 - Really Check Him Out

-I want to know if he "plays nice with others", i.e. how well did he work with past project architects, interior designers, subs and the local Building Department?
-You have every right to ask a potential contractor for names of these and other team members and peers he has collaborated with so you can garner a more accurate picture of his professional business practices.
+When assisting our Pasadena-area clients during the contractor selection process I tell them I want to know if the contractor they are considering "plays nice with others", i.e. how well did he or she work with past project architects, interior designers, subs and the local Building Department?
+Homeowners have every right to ask a potential contractor for the names of other team members and peers they have collaborated with on a project so they can garner a more accurate picture of his professional business practices.
+So don't be shy, just ask and see how forthcoming they are to give you that information.

 Also it goes without saying, you must run his license number through your local Contractors State License Board website.
 Here you'll learn if your prospective contractor is licensed, carries commercial general liability insurance (which is highly recommended) and is in good standing.
 It is not enough for a contractor to just show you his business card, flyer or website with his license number listed.
 It may be invalid, so run the number.

 Additionally, if a contractor has employees, he's required to carry Worker's Compensation Insurance in many states.
-If he doesn't and his employee gets injured on your job site, you could be financially liable to pay for the employee's medical and rehabilitation bills (note: your homeowner's insurance may or may not cover these costs).
+If he doesn't and one of his employees gets injured on your job site, you could be financially liable to pay for the employee's medical and rehabilitation bills (note: your homeowner's insurance may or may not cover these costs).

 In some states, like California, contractors are also required to carry a Contractor's License Bond of $15,000 which frankly, in light of today's high construction and material costs, is not a lot to cover substandard work should an issue arise.
-Be informed.
-Refer to your local State Contractors License Board for more details.
+So be informed and refer to your local State Contractors License Board for more details or questions.

 Tip #2 - Who's His Posse?